0kogu/web-calculator/README.md

 ## Overview

-This **Calculator Web App** is a simple, user-friendly calculator that performs basic operations (addition, subtraction, multiplication, division).
+This **Calculator Web App** is a simple calculator that performs basic operations (addition, subtraction, multiplication, division).
 It is built using **Node.js** and follows the **MVC (Model-View-Controller)** design pattern.
 The user can input two numbers, select an operation, and the result is displayed instantly.

 ## Features